 BB: Magnum has given me many good things but, sometimes, bad things too.
 It is like an old couple after 50 years together…

-LM: Your passion for photography has led you to spend almost 10 months a year traveling the world in search of memorable moments to capture.
+LM: Your passion for photography has led you to spend almost 10 months a year travelling the world in search of memorable moments to capture.
 Have you ever thought of completely changing your lifestyle and dedicating yourself to something completely different away from photography?

-BB: To be honest, usually 6 months traveling is enough for me…I have also a family in my life!
+BB: To be honest, usually 6 months travelling is enough for me…I have also a family in my life!
 I like to practice free diving and underwater spear fishing, but I do not know if it could be a job for me…

 LM: During the course of your professional life you have received several international awards.
 Is there an accolade for which, years later, you are still deeply proud?

 BB: Awards do not fascinate me and I do not submit my work to get awards.
 However, I am proud to have received the French “Order of Merit” from the Minister of Culture.